dolthub/cold-marketing/01-24-2023-dolt-insurance-pitch.md

 Hi,

-Dolt replication is a form of insurance for your MySQL database.
-You know longer have to worry about a single mistake disrupting the functionality of your production database and the time it takes to recover.
+What if you could have oh sh*t insurance for your MySQL database?
+You'd know longer have to worry about a single mistake disrupting the functionality of your production database and the time it takes to recover.

+Dolt replication of your MySQL database gives you that insurance.
+Turn it on and every transaction commit on your production MySQL instance becomes a Dolt commit on the Dolt replica.
+You get an audit log of every cell, time travel, and branch for development on a replica.
+No risk to production.

-Please let me know if you would like to learn more.
+Let me know if you want learn more about Dolt.

-Thank you for consideration.

 #signature

+Email #4
-Email #3
+Follow up to #3

 Hello,

+I'm sure you are busy.
+I'm bumping my first email.
+I thoought you should that solution exists that makes it easy to version control your exsiting MYSQL database to make your backups more powerful with an audit log of every cell, time travel, and branches for developemnt on a replica.

+Please let me know if you'd like to talk our CEO and founder about this.

+#signature

+Email #5

+*New Subject* A bad query on pord
+Hello,

 Are you running a MySQL type database and worried about what happens when an admin runs a destructive query?

 It can cause the deletion, modification, or alteration of data in the database.
 This can result in data loss, data corruption, or other problems that can disrupt the functionality of the database and the systems that depend on it.

 Add a Dolt replica and stop worrying.
+Dolt replication of your MySQL database ends your worrying.
+Turn it on and every transaction commit on your production MySQL instance becomes a Dolt commit on the Dolt replica.
+You get an audit log of every cell, time travel, and branch for development on a replica.
+No risk to production.

 #signature

+Email #6
+Follow up to 5

+Hey,

+Just bumping my previous email, I thought it might be releveant you how you can worry less about a mistake on your production database with version controlled backups.

+Shoot me note if you'd like to learn more.

+#siganture

-Email #4
+Email #7

 *New Subject* Your Database Backups are Broken